 THOMAS DEFEO, President and Owner, Fangoria Magazine and Fangoria.com

 Multiple award winning editor, designer, producer and director Thomas DeFeo was crazy enough to purchase The Starlog Group and its leading horror magazine and website FANGORIA in 2004 and hasn’t looked back since.
 During his thus far 25 years in the entertainment business, DeFeo was part of the various creative teams that helped launch The History Channel, the Sci Fi Channel, Bravo International, and the Biography Channel but it’s within the world of all things gory, grotesque and gruesome that his bloody beating heart truly lies.
-DeFeo’s a true blue monster kid made good who has jettisoned our iconic brand into the 21st century, respecting FANGORIA’s storied past while keeping an eye firmly on the future.
+DeFeo’s a true blue monster kid made good who has propelled our iconic brand into the 21st century, respecting FANGORIA’s storied past while keeping an eye firmly on the future.

 Michael has additionally written numerous reviews for TVGuide.com/Cinebooks’ THE MOTION PICTURE GUIDE, Steven Scheuer’s MOVIES ON TV AND VIDEOCASSETTE and others.
 He started his writing career in high school, when he began self-publishing the horror fanzine SCAREAPHANALIA, which ran for nine years.
 He can be reached at firstname.lastname@example.org.

 REBEKAH McKENDRY, Director of Marketing